 “The transition towards the brain state induced by psychedelic drugs is frequently neglected in favor of a static description of their acute effects.
-We used a time-dependent whole-brain model to reproduce large-scale brain dynamics measured with fMRI from 15 volunteers under 20 mg of bolus intravenous N,N-Dimethyltryptamine (DMT), a short-lasting psychedelic.
-To capture the transient effects of DMT, we parametrized the proximity to a global bifurcation using a pharmacokinetic equation and adopted the empirical functional connectivity dynamics (FCD) as optimization target.
-Post-administration, DMT rapidly destabilized brain dynamics, peaking after ≈5 minutes, followed by a recovery to baseline.
-Simulated perturbations revealed a transient of heightened reactivity, where stimulation maximally impacted the FCD.
-Local reactivity concentrated in fronto-parietal regions and visual cortices, and correlated with serotonin 5HT2a receptor density, the primary target of psychedelics.
-These advances suggest a mechanism to explain key features of the psychedelic state, such as increased brain complexity, diversity, and flexibility.
-Our model also predicts that the temporal evolution of these features aligns with pharmacokinetics.
-These results contribute to understanding how psychedelics introduce a transient where minimal perturbations can achieve a maximal effect, shedding light on how short psychedelic episodes may extend an overarching influence over time.”
+We use a time-dependent whole-brain model to reproduce large-scale brain dynamics measured with fMRI from 15 volunteers under 20 mg intravenous N,N-Dimethyltryptamine (DMT), a short-acting psychedelic.
+To capture its transient effects, we parametrize the proximity to a global bifurcation using a pharmacokinetic equation.
+Simulated perturbations reveal a transient of heightened reactivity concentrated in fronto-parietal regions and visual cortices, correlated with serotonin 5HT2a receptor density, the primary target of psychedelics.
+These advances suggest a mechanism to explain key features of the psychedelic state and also predicts that the temporal evolution of these features aligns with pharmacokinetics.
+Our results contribute to understanding how psychedelics introduce a transient where minimal perturbations can achieve a maximal effect, shedding light on how short psychedelic episodes may extend an overarching influence over time.”

 Authors: Juan I. Piccinini, Yonatan S. Perl, Carla Pallavicini, Gustavo Deco, Morten Kringelbach, David J. Nutt, Robin L. Carhart-Harris, Christopher Timmermann, & Enzo Tagliazucchi